Supporting Students

 STUDENT SUPPORT SERVICES

 Even in the best of circumstances, college can be a big change for students.
 Additional support is available for students to help with their holistic needs.
-The best way to get support for students is to fill out a Student Concern Report.
+One way to get support for students is to fill out a Student Concern Report.
 Other links on the page for student support will also help you connect students with Disability Resources and BUILD; our Health, Wellness, and Counseling Center; The Stephen F. Fry Professional Edge Center; the Center for First Year Experience and Student Success; the Office of Inclusive Excellence and Retention Strategy; the Writing Lab; and the Krannert Memorial Library.

 ADMINISTRATIVE WITHDRAWAL